Ekkehard-Schulze/precision-temperature-logger/README.md

 Precision temperature SD-card logger for laboratory use
 -------------------------------------------------------

-The logger is low power and intended for battery usage.

-It runs for month from a single 18650 LiIon cell
+The device is low power and runs for month from a single

-without re-charging.
-We provide hardware design files,
+18650 LiIon cell without re-charging.
+We provide hardware

-firmware, and a script for interactive data plotting and
+design files, firmware, and a script for interactive

-statistics.
-Multiple devices have served
+graphical data analyzis and statistics.
+Multiple loggers

-various laboratory applications for years.
+have served various laboratory applications for years.

 Up to four TMP117A sensors provide NIST-traceable